How to Control Moisture in the Beehive

 Converting a beehive box into a moisture quilt box can leave the box unusable as a regular beehive box again.
 Holes drilled into the sides of the beehive box and other modifications necessary to make it a functional moisture quilt box, are often irreversible.
 On the plus side, you reuse the modified quilt box over successive winter seasons.

 The modified beehive box gives a large moisture quilt box that can be filled with a lot of wood shavings or other quilting material.
 They give excellent moisture control in the beehive and insulate the beehive at the top too.
 Their large size can however make the beehive appear too high.
 Filling the box with quilting material can also be challenging since the box is big.
-If you cannot fill it with quilting material, aim to fill it to at least 2-inches depth.
+If you cannot fill it with quilting material, aim to fill it to at least 2 inches in depth.
 4-inches of quilting material are enough for beehive moisture control even in the wettest regions.

 Beehive Moisture Board vs Quilt Box

 Beekeepers looking to control moisture in their beehives have many options to use.
 Many beekeepers go for either a quilt box or a moisture board.
 The use of any of these beehive moisture control methods has its advantages and shortcomings in various aspects.
 The final decision in the choice of equipment to use is made by the beekeeper.
-To help you with making that choice from an informed position, here is a juxtaposing of the moisture board vs the quilt board.
+To help you with making that choice from an informed position, here is a juxtaposition of the moisture board vs the quilt board.

 Cost

 The cost of purchasing equipment is an important consideration for beekeepers.
-In large beekeeping operations with a lot of capital, budgets can allow for the purchase of highly priced equipment.
-Smaller operations running on tight budgets however, have to go for the most cost-effective solutions they can get their hands on.
+In large beekeeping operations with a lot of capital, budgets can allow for the purchase of highly-priced equipment.
+Smaller operations running on tight budgets, however, have to go for the most cost-effective solutions they can get their hands on.
 In beehive moisture control, the use of a quilt box is the more expensive option.
-All factors considered, a moisture board is cheaper to purchase and use in the beehive.
+All factors considered a moisture board is cheaper to purchase and use in the beehive.
 It comes as a board that does not have too much put into it.
 A quilt box makes use of multiple materials and its production process is more complex than that of a moisture board.

 Effect on the Height of the Beehive Stack

-Both a moisture board and a quilt box must be built in exact size for the beehive they are going to be used in.
+Both a moisture board and a quilt box must be built in the exact size for the beehive they are going to be used in.
 Any beehive moisture control equipment made for an 8-frame beehive will not work well in a 10-frame beehive.
 In the same manner, equipment for 10-frame beehives will not be applicable for use in an 8-frame beehive.

 The effect of use of these beehive moisture control equipment on the height of the beehive varies by equipment.
 A quilt box raises the height of the beehive by at least 4 inches.
 On the other hand, a moisture board is ½ inch thick.
 It can sit on a beehive box replacing the inner cover of a beehive comfortably.
 Its contribution to the height of the beehive stack is not significant.